istio/istio.io/content/help/ops/security/debugging-authorization/index.md

 keywords: [debug,security,authorization,RBAC]
 ---

-This page demonstrates how to debug Istio Authorization.
+This page demonstrates how to debug Istio authorization.
 If you still cannot find solutions after following this page, feel free to send an email to `istio-security@googlegroups.com` for help.

 > {{< idea_icon >}}
 It would be very helpful to also include a cluster state archive in your email by following instructions in [reporting bugs](/help/bugs).

-## Make sure Authorization is enabled correctly
+## Make sure authorization is enabled correctly

 Authorization functionality is globally controlled by a default cluster level singleton custom resource `RbacConfig`, Run the following command to check it is created correctly: